 Hello reader!
 You could be getting much more from this article by watching its accompanying video lecture on The Great Courses Plus!
 Click here for your free trial—the best professors in the world are waiting for you.

-A Clear Victory Is Won
+A Clear Victory Is Won for Horus

 The upshot of all these contests is a series of clear victories for Horus and a series of clear losses and humiliations for Seth.
 Finally, the divine assembly agrees that Horus should have the authority to rule because Seth has shown himself incapable of ruling.